 Security Policy Control

 In short, we are aligned and ready.
 We welcome any and all questions about our readiness for GDPR and how it affects you.
-Feel free to contact your Client Services Manager with any questions.
+Feel free to contact your Client Sucess Manager with any questions.

 - Preparing for the General Data Protection Regulation (GDPR) 12 steps to take now